-In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, El Camino College has published an Annual Security Report and all required statistical data, which can be found at the following URL: www.elcamino.edu/annualsecurityreport.
-These publications include Clery crime statistics for the previous three years relevant to El Camino College classes and activities, in addition to institutional policies concerning campus safety and security.
+In accordance with the Jeanne Clery Campus Safety Act, El Camino College has published an Annual Security Report and all required statistical data, which can be found at the following URL: www.elcamino.edu/annualsecurityreport.
+This publication includes Clery crime statistics for the previous three years relevant to El Camino College classes and activities, in addition to institutional policies concerning campus safety and security.
 The information is also available in printed form in the lobby of the Police Department and in select locations on campus.
-Upon request, the ECC Police Department can provide or mail out copies of this publication.
+Upon request, the ECC Police Department can provide paper copies of this publication.
 Contact them at 310-660-3100.